FC Daugava Riga: History

 Another team under the name of Daugava Rīga appeared in 1996 but it can't be really considered a successor to the "original" Daugava team as it came to existence in the form of a name change to former Torpedo Rīga, but it also went bankrupt in 2000.
 Later the name of Daugava emerged again in its current status as a youth squad as it doesn't have the original Daugava logo and isn't an official successor to Pārdaugava either.
 In 2007 FC Ditton from Daugavpils changed its name to FK Daugava Daugavpils and took up the old Daugava logo, still it could be debated which of the new Daugava's should be considered the successor to the old one.

 Succession and Daugava bonanza

 Pārdaugava

-Pārdaugava was established in 1984 as Daugava-RVZ, but in 1985–89 it represented the Latvian national under-21 football team.
+Pārdaugava was established in 1984 as Daugava-RVR (Daugava-RVZ in Russian), but in 1985–89 it represented the Latvian national under-21 football team under the names of Juniors' Team (Junioru izlase) and Youth Team (Jaunatnes izlase).
 In 1991 it replaced the bankrupt FC Daugava Riga and was promoted to the Soviet First League in its place.
-After fall of the Soviet Union, Pardaugava for few seasons played in the Latvian Virsliga before becoming insolvent as well in 1995.
+After fall of the Soviet Union, Pārdaugava for few seasons played in the Latvian Virslīga before becoming insolvent as well in 1995.